Skip to content

 Step 3

-Pick up a prescription to treat sciatica.
+Pick up a prescription to treat sciatica, if provided

 We can send prescriptions to any local pharmacy.